ahmad-imran-dev/c-code-change-watcher/readme.md

 ## Usage

 Compiles the `main.cpp` file and creates an executable file named `output`.
-Then, it runs the `output` file.
-This command watch for file changes.
-If the main.cpp file changes then the code will be automatically executed instead of typing the command many times.
+Then, it runs the `output` file and watch for file changes.
+If the main.cpp file changes then the code will be automatically executed instead of typing the run command many times.

 ```bash
 npm run watch
 ```

 #### Contributions

 Contributions are welcome!
 Please feel free to submit pull requests.